FrivolousEngineering/KrystaliumLightsFirmware/README.md

-# ScifiBaseControlFirmware
+# Krystalium lights firmware
-Control firmware for nodeMCU / arduino boards for the SciFi base project
+Control firmware for nodeMCU / arduino boards for the Krystalium lights project